ramtarun02/VFP-2025/README.md

 # or
 source venv/bin/activate  # On macOS/Linux

-# Set Flask app environment variable
+# Set Flask app environment variable (Only Needed when setting up for the first time)
 set FLASK_APP=src/app.py        # On Windows
 # or
 export FLASK_APP=src/app.py     # On macOS/Linux